 Ferrous Resources' revenues are based on the sale of iron ore fines.
 Our Mining segment's financial results can vary significantly as a result of fluctuations in the market prices of iron ore.
 International prices for this commodity have fluctuated historically and are affected by numerous factors beyond Ferrous Resources' control.
 The price index that is utilized in our Mining segment's iron ore sales contracts is the Platts 62 percent Fe fines spot rate pricing, which can fluctuate widely due to numerous factors, such as global economic growth or contraction, change in demand for steel or changes in availability of supply.
-Our Mining segment estimates that a hypothetical 10% adverse movement in the international price of iron ore over the one month ended June 30, 2015 would have decreased net income attributable to Icahn Enterprises for our Mining segment by less than \$1 million.
+Our Mining segment estimates that a hypothetical 10% adverse movement in the international price of iron ore for the period June 1, 2015 through September 30, 2015 would have decreased net income attributable to Icahn Enterprises for our Mining segment by less than \$1 million.